 Beyond the information presented above, your credit report will also include general information regarding:

-As well, to ensure your credit report is always error-free, you can obtain a free report through AnnualCreditReport.com.
-The site is recommended by the CFPB and offers breakdowns from the three major credit bureaus – Equifax, Experian and TransUnion.
+As well, to ensure your credit report is always error-free, you can obtain a free report through AnnualCreditReport.
+The site is recommended by the CFPB and offers breakdowns from the three major credit bureaus – Equifax, Experian, and TransUnion.

 You should report the error right away.
 Contact Equifax, Experian, and TransUnion to have them rectify the issue.
 It’s important to contact all three credit bureaus – not just one – because corrected mistakes aren’t always shared.

 According to the Federal Trade Commission (FTC), reporting errors are pretty widespread.
-Citing a 2013 study, the commission found that 25% of consumers had errors on their credit report that impacted their credit score.
-Moreover, nearly 5% of consumers had more than a 25 point change in their credit score as result of reporting errors, while 0.40% of consumers had more than 100 point change.
+Citing a 2013 study, the commission found that 25% of consumers had errors on their credit reports that impacted their credit score.
+Moreover, nearly 5% of consumers had more than a 25 point change in their credit score due to reporting errors, while 0.40% had more than 100 point change.

-As well, 80% of consumers who filed disputes about credit report errors had the issue rectified in some way, while 10% of disputers saw a positive change in their credit score as a result of the correction.
+Also, 80% of consumers who filed disputes about credit report errors had the issue rectified somehow, while 10% of disputers saw a positive change in their credit score due to the correction.

 While credit reports are filled with unfamiliar jargon and financial terms you don’t see daily, knowing how to read your credit report is the first step to understanding how creditors perceive your financial habits.
 Once equipped with this knowledge, you gain insight into what actions help or hurt your creditworthiness in the eyes of lenders.
 As well, reading your credit report allows you to stay on top of reporting errors.
 When caught quickly, they’re much easier to rectify.
 Last, reading your credit report allows you to fight back against identity theft.
 By constantly monitoring your credit report, you ensure your personal information is safe and not used for malicious intent.